School of Health Professions :: Programs of Study

->> What are the minimum academic requirements to be considered for the program?
+What are the minimum academic requirements to be considered for the program?

 	The following high school courses with a grade of "C" or higher: Algebra I (or MTE 1-5) and Biology (or BIO 101).
 Appropriate developmental or college course equivalents can be substituted.
 Must be completed by the end of Summer 2018 to be eligible for the 2022 program.
 Please note that the Algebra I (math units 1-5) and Biology must be completed within five years prior to spring 22.
 Older coursework will need to be repeated to be within the five year limit prior to beginning the program in spring 2022.

 	>> Are there additional requirements?

 	Yes.
-You must submit a handwritten essay with your program application.
+You must submit a handwritten essay with your program application and official transcripts.
 Instructions are provided on the back of the program application form.
 This must be submitted prior to April 1 deadline.
 Applicants being considered will be required to take an entrance examination (Kaplan) in the spring (April).
 All eligible applicants must attend a personal interview with the program faculty in April.

 	>> When should I apply?